Sylvia Sky, astrologer, Tarot reader, and gemstone enthusiast, is a widely published author of books and articles about spiritual matters.

 An organized jewelry box of pieces you love wearing is a very happy place.

-Metals: Sorting and Judging Their Value
+Sorting and Judging the Value of Metals

 - First, both gold and silver will tarnish and demand maintenance.
 Generally a jewelry cloth will softly polish the gold (go gently; gold is easily bent or scratched) while tarnished silver pieces except those holding pearls, opals, turquoise, and amber can be dunked in a silver-cleaning solution.
 Are any of your pieces too much trouble to maintain?
 Set them aside.